Conversion of sentences

 Such conversions from universal to particular sentences are not

-valid for the "undotted" A
+valid for the "undotted" A, A* and E relations.

 References